 Make sure you are building in an iterative fashion.
 We find it just as quick to build a rapid prototype as it is to produce a rough approximation in PowerPoint.
 So when our client wants to see something ‘before we build it, we always refer them to this point.
-Most clients won’t want to see a finished product straight up, they will want input and their chance to make changes and steer it in the direction that they want it to go in.
-Using an iterative approach with rapid prototyping means that your clients get to come along for the ride and see their input end up in the final product.
+Most clients won’t want to see a finished product straight up; they will want input and their chance to make changes and steer it in the direction that they want it to go in.
+Using an iterative approach with rapid prototyping means your clients get to come along for the ride and see their input in the final product.

 Step 6: Review and testing

-Depending on your organisation’s needs or your client’s needs you may be able to test the course with a focus test group before rolling out the finished product to the organisation as a whole.
+Depending on your organisation’s needs or your client’s needs, you may be able to test the course with a focus test group before rolling out the finished product to the organisation as a whole.
 It’s a good idea to develop a review/feedback sheet that is easy for participants to complete and make sure that you provide specific instructions on the kind of feedback you’re looking for.
-It can add weeks if not months to your project if you get conflicting responses around the overall design.
+It can add weeks, if not months, to your project if you get conflicting responses around the overall design.
 The project team should appoint one person to review all feedback and determine final revision decisions to keep the project from stalling.

 Step 7: Launch and Communications / Marketing